OGRAIN Winter Conference

 Conference Details

-Thursday, January 22, 2026: There will be an evening gathering, The Future of Organic Row Crops: Balancing Technology & Ecology, led by Erin Silva at the Monona Terrace from 4:00 – 8:00 pm.
-Join us for an evening of dinner and discussion (this requires an additional registration).
+Thursday, January 22, 2026: *Thursday event is SOLD OUT* There will be an evening gathering, The Future of Organic Row Crops: Balancing Technology & Ecology, led by Erin Silva at the Monona Terrace from 3:00 – 8:00 pm.
+Join us for an evening of dinner and discussion led by farmers, researchers, and industry professionals (this requires an additional registration).

 Friday, January 23, 2026: Breakfast at 8:00 am; Sessions and trade show from 8:30 am – 4:00 pm; Exhibit hall & roundtables from 4:00 pm – 5:30 pm (breakfast & lunch included).